astroesteban/astroesteban/README.md

 I'm a software engineer living in Austin, Texas 🇺🇸 working on next-gen space exploration vehicles 🛰️ at [Emergent Space Technologies](https://www.emergentspace.com).
 I enjoy solving challenging problems and pushing the boundaries of what can be done in spacecraft software.
 My colleagues would describe me as a sharp and driven individual who is genuine and maintains a positive attitude when faced with adversity.
 The technical areas that really fascinate me are embedded software, spacecraft autonomy, and TinyML.

-In my free time I like to spend it with my fiancé and dogs, reading books, listening to vinyl records or working on side projects.

-Feel free to reach out to me via email [📧](mailto:esteban.duran@protonmail.com) or social media.
+Feel free to reach out to me via email [📧](mailto:astroesteban@icloud.com) or social media.
 Tambien hablo español 🇲🇽.

 ## 🧑‍💻 Experience